nyuad-eac/nyuad-eac.github.io/pages/faq.md

 The extension of certain math courses (e.g. Linear Algebra, ODE, etc) covers your math/science ABET requirements.
 You don’t have to worry about this.

+For those opting out of FOS 3/4 , you must do either Quantitative Synthetic Biology or Electromagnetics (for Engineers?) course.

 Keep in mind that for those wishing to major in Bioengineering, FOS 1-6 will still be required.

 **Is it possible to do a minor in Aerospace engineering?**